Detachable cuspidor bowl with 90˚ outward rotation

 Standalone cuspidor unit (A) features include:

 Easily-detached HV & ejector tubings

 Easily-detached porcelain cuspidor bowl with 90˚ outward rotation

 OPTION: Blue / Pink / Green glass bowl (in place of porcelain cuspidor bowl)

 Clesta II ‘M’ Module delivery system (‘A’ or ‘E’)

 Clesta II ‘MC’ Mobile Cart delivery system (‘A’ or ‘E’)

 Voyager ‘MC’ Mobile Cart delivery system (‘A’)

-You might be wondering what you should do with your treatment centres prior to closing your practice or is there any protocol that you may need to follow.
-We are sharing with you 8 simple steps on how to protect your dental equipment when leaving unused for long periods.
+You might be wondering what you should do with your treatment centre before re-opening your practice or is there any protocol that you should be following.
+We are sharing with you 8 Simple Steps on how to protect your dental equipment when leaving unused for long periods.
 Please read carefully prior to taking any action.